Preprint

 3.1.
 Datasets and Baselines

+Datasets.
 We evaluate our methods on a comprehensive collection of real-world networks drawn from two benchmark sets:

 • ATLAS-static includes 1269 undirected static networks from 14 domains such as biological, social, and economic systems (see Appendix for full details).

 For static networks, we adopt a 10% link removal evaluation protocol: 10% of existing edges are randomly removed from the original network and used as positives in a held-out test set, while the remaining links form the input to the prediction algorithm.
 The evaluation is repeated 10 times with different random splits, and the average metric is reported.
 For temporal networks, we evaluate predictions across successive snapshots: links that appear at future time steps are used as positives, while links absent at prediction time are ranked and scored.
 The average performance across all time pairs is reported.
-Full evaluation protocols are described in Appendix.
+Full evaluation protocols are described in Appendix B.

+Baselines.
 We compare the proposed CHA framework against four categories of state-of-the-art link prediction methods:

 • SPM (Structural Perturbation Method) [4]: a model-free global approach based on spectral perturbation.

-• SBM variants [5,37,38]: including SBM, degree-corrected SBM, and nested extensions.
+• SBM variants [5,41,42]: including SBM, degree-corrected SBM, and nested extensions.

 • Graph Embedding Methods: including HOPE [6], node2vec [7], NetSMF [8], and ProNE [9].

+Scale of Evaluation.
 Unlike prior work that typically evaluates on a limited number of networks (often fewer than 20), our study conducts large-scale benchmarking on a total of 1283 real-world networks (1269 static and 14 temporal).
 This represents the most extensive evaluation to date for the link prediction task.
 Table 1 summarizes the number of networks used in related literature, highlighting the comprehensiveness of our experimental setup.

 3.2.
-Link Prediction on ATLAS-Static
+Link Prediction on ATLAS-static

 To evaluate robustness across network scales, we define three nested subsets of the ATLAS-static dataset: ATLAS-small ( N 100 , 900 networks), ATLAS-medium ( N 2500 , 1126 networks), and ATLAS-large ( N 10000 , 1269 networks).
-As shown in Figure 2, CHA consistently achieves both the highest win rate and the best average rank across all three settings, outperforming SPM, all SBM variants, graph embedding methods (HOPE, node2vec, NetSMF, ProNE), and message-passing models (MPLP and MPLP+).
+As shown in Figure 2, CHA consistently achieves both the highest win rate and the best average rank across all three settings, outperforming SPM, all SBM variants, graph embedding methods (HOPE, node2vec, NetSMF, ProNE), and message-passing models (NCNC, MPLP and MPLP+).
 Notably, CHA achieves more than twice the win rate of other baselines under AUPR, underscoring the strength of its adaptive mechanism.
 These results highlight CHA’s superiority not only in winning the top position more frequently but also in maintaining consistently strong performance across networks of varying size and structure.

-Detailed performance breakdowns for each method across the 14 network classes in the ATLAS-static dataset are provided in supplementary material.
 Additional mean-rank and win-rate comparisons based on NDCG and Precision are also reported in Figure A3 and Figure A4, confirming the consistency of CHA’s superiority under multiple evaluation metrics.

 3.3.
 Temporal Link Prediction